 - Sunday, May 13, 2018: Mother’s Day.
 Community Dance workshop for the general public.
 (Photo credit: M. Woodward)

 We are working on a children’s illustration book about diversity, inclusion and dance.
-Illustration of the poem “We All Dance” by Karenne Koo will be done by company member, Michelle Buscemi.
-We are partnering with a local high school for a student to work with Ms. Buscemi as part of the student’s community service requirement.
+Illustration concepts of the poem “We All Dance” by Karenne Koo are designed by company member, Michelle Buscemi.
+Ana Martinez, a high school student from The Gregory School is the lead illustrator bringing Ms. Buscemi’s concepts onto paper.

 May- June 2020 : To resume in Fall 2020